37th Guards Rifle Division: Stalingrad

 The division was sent to the Stalingrad Front and became part of the 4th Tank Army on 10 August.
 On the night of 14 August, the division was unloaded from trains at Ilovlya station, with the task to take defensive positions in a small bend in the Don near the village and hamlets of Trehostrovskoy and Zimoveysky, but did not have time to gain a bridgehead.
 Instead, the division went directly to the right bank of the river and defended that area, disrupting German attempts to cross the Don.
 On 18 September, elements of the division crossed the Don and established a bridgehead.
 The division handed over the defense of the area to the 22nd Motorized Rifle Brigade and crossed the Volga River 40 km north of Stalingrad on 28 September.

 On the night of 2 October, the division crossed back to the right bank of the Volga in Stalingrad and reached the Mokraya Mechyotka river, immediately going into combat.
+On 2-3 October it was recorded as having 7,000 personnel on hand (66% of shtat, establishment strength (10,670)).
 The intensity of the fighting can be gauged from the memoirs of a surgeon in the division, M.F.
 Gulyakin.
 Gulyakin reports that rarely were there less than 200 wounded troops per day.
 By 14 October the remnants of the division were surrounded in the workshops of the Stalingrad Tractor Factory.
+Strength was recorded on 15 October as 250, having lost roughly 6,750 soldiers in less than two weeks.
 The 14th Panzer Division broke through parts of the division's lines and reached the Volga.
 During the night of 16–17 October it was relieved by the 138th Rifle Division and sent to the Barrikady Factory, where the division set up strongpoints.
 In the middle of November, the division transferred to the left bank of the Volga, leaving in Stalingrad a combined unit based on the 118th Guards Rifle Regiment, subordinated to the 138th Rifle Division.
 After a few days, the combined unit was withdrawn due to heavy losses.
 The division was almost completely destroyed in the fighting for the Stalingrad Tractor Factory.
 Losses amounted to 95% of division personnel.